The radioactive noble gas radon-222 poses a health risk, especially in closed rooms, apartments and houses.

 Radon is everywhere in the soil

-Radon is formed during the radioactive decay of uranium and is therefore a naturally occurring noble gas in the soil.
-It is unevenly distributed throughout the world.
-The BfS soil air map gives an impression: the darker the colouring, the higher the radon activity concentration in the soil air.
+Radon is formed during the radioactive decay of uranium and is thus a naturally occurring noble gas in the soil.
+It is unevenly distributed all over the world.
+The soil gas map of the BfS gives an impression: the darker the coloring, the higher the radon activity concentration in the soil gas.
 In general, radon exposure is elevated in former mining and/or mountainous regions.
-Large uranium deposits or porous rock undergrounds can also be indications of an extraordinary radon load.
+Also large uranium deposits or porous rock undergrounds can be indications of an extraordinary radon load.

 Why is radon becoming dangerous for humans now of all times?

 The lifestyle of modern man is a major contributor to the increase in health exposure to radon.
 We spend our daily lives predominantly indoors.
 Even sports many have shifted to the gym or gyms.